SunLab-GMU/SPEAKER/README.md

 Need new feature of runc (SCMP_ACT_LOG)

-See uninstall-docker.sh to see how to uninstall the current version docker See install-docker.sh to see how to install a new version docker
+See uninstall-docker.sh to see how to uninstall the current version docker See install-docker.sh to see how to install the lastest version docker

 Using the following cmd to get audit log